A repost from about six years ago. I’d like to say that things have gotten better, and perhaps that’s true.

-The pain-in-the-ass factor regarding this method is that it’s getting to be rather prolific, whereas last year it was quite sporadic.
-I’d get something like that once-in-awhile, but now it seems like I can’t tweet something without getting hit.
-Twitter lets you block spammers, but of course, it always comes from a different source.
+The pain-in-the-ass factor regarding this method is that it’s getting to be rather prolific whereas, last year, it was quite sporadic.
+I’d get something like that once-in-awhile, but now it feels like I can’t tweet without getting hit.
+Twitter lets you block spammers but, of course, it always comes from a different source.

 ME: “Hello Twitterville, how are you?
 I’m starting off this nice day with a steaming cup of coffee and a croissant!”

 BOT REPLY: “@rhodester, order coffee direct to your address from http://coffeetoyouraddress.com!”